The-Shi-Lab/CodeEmbedding/README.md

 ## 05/05/22 ##

 # STEP 1 #
+A data prepossessing step to convert original EHR data into "cooccur" format
 - Step1_EHR2LongNumFormat.R
 - Convert EHR data (diagnostics, procedures, lab) to long format with 3 columns (PId, numDays, and CId)
 - All numeric variables and sorted by PId then numDays